Fortify the Shortest Stave in Attention: Enhancing Context Awareness of Large Language Models for Effective Tool Use: Conclusion

 \section{Conclusion}

-In this paper, we delve into the waveform patterns observed in attention scores and propose a hypothesis which suggests that fluctuations in the upper bound of attention score could potentially affect the model's context awareness, particularly in relation to the position of crucial information within the context.
-We verified this hypothesis through a preliminary study and propose \name, an inference augmentation method designed to enhance the model's context awareness.
+In this paper, we delved into the waveform patterns observed in attention scores and found that waveform of the attention score could potentially affect the model's context awareness, particularly in relation to the position of crucial information within the context.
+We propose \name, an inference augmentation method designed to enhance the model's context awareness.
 This method combines various attention patterns, which are controlled by different RoPE bases.
-Our approach has achieved state-of-the-art (SOTA) performance on the current largest tool-use benchmark while showing the potential applicability to a wider range of RAG tasks.
+Our approach has achieved state-of-the-art performance on the current largest tool-use benchmark while showing the applicability to a wider range of RAG tasks.